santuman/nodejs-ts-boilerplate/README.md

     code .
     ```

-4. Install the recommended VS Code extensions found in `missionlz/.vscode/extensions.json` file.
+4. Install the recommended VS Code extensions found in `devcontainer.json` file.
 Including the "Remote Development" extension from Microsoft.

-   > **NOTE:** When VS Code is correctly started from the MissionLZ project root directory, you should see folders named `.devcontainer`, `.vscode`, and `src` at the root of the VS Code Explorer pane.
-In the startup process, VS Code reads the file `.vscode/extensions.json` (relative from the current working directory) and may prompt the user to install any extensions referenced here that are not already installed.

 5. In the VS Code command palette `(Ctrl + Shift + P)` or `(Cmd + Shift + P)` for macOS, run this command: